arguz95/Crypto/README.md

 # Crypto
-Cryptocurrency price prediction with tweets
+Cryptocurrency fluctuation prediction with tweets and news.